protontypes/open-sustainable-technology/README.md

 - [AMBS](https://gitlab.jsc.fz-juelich.de/esde/machine-learning/ambs) - The Atmopsheric Machine Learning Benchmarking System aims to provide state-of-the-art video prediction methods applied to the meteorological domain.
 - [CIS](https://github.com/cedadev/cis) - An open source command-line tool for easy collocation, visualization, analysis, and comparison of diverse gridded and ungridded datasets used in the atmospheric science.
 - [EMC²](https://github.com/columncolab/EMC2) - An open source framework for atmospheric model and observational column comparison.
+- [Unidata Science Gateway](https://github.com/Unidata/science-gateway) - Provide the academic and research community an environment they can employ to access, analyze and visualize real-time and case study Earth system science data.

 ## Climate and Earth Science